neuralinterfaces/neurosys/app/README.md

 After completing the device connection workflow, you'll be able to configure other settings.

-## Changing the Score
+## Changing the Score Evaluation
-The first score option will be chosen automatically.
-To change the score, click on the brain icon in the system tray and select an alternative Score option from the list.
+The first evaluation option will be chosen automatically.
+To change the selection, click on the brain icon in the system tray and select an alternative Score option from the list.

 > **Note**: Currently, there's only one EEG-related score (Alpha Score) and one HEG-related score (HEG Score).
 More scores will be added in the future.